 Port and Destination Development and Representation

-As managing director for Thomson Cruises, many port executives made presentations to the cruise line, without truly understanding its objectives, passengers, ships and itineraries.
+As managing director for Thomson Cruises (now known as Marella Cruises), many port executives made presentations to the cruise line, without truly understanding its objectives, passengers, ships and itineraries.
 David has a deep and thorough understanding of cruise line planning objectives and processes that has proved of benefit to ports and destinations looking to increase their cruise tourism business.

 As well as going “back to basics” on strategy and operations, services for ports and destinations include but are not limited to:-